hellokai55/AndroidWorkspace/README.md

 # AndroidWorkspace
-the best pratice for Android Dev
+the best practice for Android Dev